Freeze Warning issued for Boone, De Kalb, DuPage, Eastern Will, Ford, Grundy, Iroquois by NWS - NewsBreak

 Lakeshore Flood Advisory issued for Northern Berrien, Southern Berrien by NWS

-Effective: 2022-10-17 08:00:00 EDT Expires: 2022-10-18 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Lakeshore Flood Advisory indicates that onshore winds will generate flooding of low areas along the lakeshore.
+Effective: 2022-10-17 22:49:00 EDT Expires: 2022-10-19 02:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Lakeshore Flood Advisory indicates that onshore winds will generate flooding of low areas along the lakeshore.
 Some minor beach and dune erosion is also likely.
-Target Area: Northern Berrien; Southern Berrien LAKESHORE FLOOD ADVISORY REMAINS IN EFFECT FROM 8 AM MONDAY TO 8 PM EDT TUESDAY * WHAT...Minor beach erosion and lakeshore flooding expected. * WHERE...In Indiana, Northern La Porte county.
-In Michigan, Berrien county. * WHEN...From 8 AM Monday to 8 PM EDT Tuesday. * IMPACTS...Parking lots and roads along the immediate lakeshore will experience minor flooding.
+Target Area: Northern Berrien; Southern Berrien LAKESHORE FLOOD ADVISORY REMAINS IN EFFECT UNTIL 2 AM EDT WEDNESDAY * WHAT...Minor beach erosion and lakeshore flooding. * WHERE...In Indiana, Northern La Porte county.
+In Michigan, Northern Berrien and Southern Berrien counties. * WHEN...Until 2 AM EDT Wednesday. * IMPACTS...Parking lots and roads along the immediate lakeshore will experience minor flooding.
 Minor erosion of beaches and sand dunes is expected.

 weather.gov